w3f/polkadot-wiki/docs/maintain/maintain-guides-secure-validator.md

 of the existing wasmtime sandbox.

 This mode is **on by default** if the machine meets the following requirements.
-If not, there is an error message with instructions on disabling Secure-Validator Mode.
+If not, there is an error message with instructions on disabling Secure-Validator Mode, though this is not recommended due to the security risks involved.

 #### Requirements